-The Carolyn Sifton Foundation also has a General Program to support some exceptional projects that do not fall within the goals of the Youth at Risk Program and that have been identified by a board member.
+The Carolyn Sifton Foundation also has a General Program to support some exceptional projects that do not fall within the goals of the Youth Program and that have been identified by a board member.

 General Guidelines for Granting Programs